 loved everything but the story flagged toward the end–would have liked az to be stronger/more proactive. lack of communication also not convincing between the sisters

-Pairings: Enchanted Ivy by Sarah Beth Durst, Fire and Hemlock by Diana Wynne Jones, The Piper’s Son by Melina Marchetta, Wildwood Dancing by Juliet Marillier
+Pairings: The Language of Thorns by Leigh Bardugo, Enchanted Ivy by Sarah Beth Durst, Fire and Hemlock by Diana Wynne Jones, Princess of the Midnight Ball by Jessica Day George, Seraphina by Rachel Hartman, Enchanted by Alethea Kontis, The Piper’s Son by Melina Marchetta, Wildwood Dancing by Juliet Marillier, The Perilous Gard by Elizabeth Marie Pope

 Exclusive Bonus Content: I have a rule that I read anything and everything related to “The Twelve Dancing Princesses” but I was also drawn to this book because of its cover which I think is really interesting.
 (The vines also appear at the beginning of each chapter in the book.)
 My mom, on the other hand, thought the girl looked like she crawled out of a swamp–fair enough.
 While reading this book I was reminded a lot of Wildwood Dancing (another book with a great cover)–I’d definitely recommend reading both if you consider reading one as they provide nice counter-points to each other with different versions of the same fairy tale.